gabrielolympie/moe-pruner/README.md

-# moe-pruner: Democratizing DeepSeek-v3 with Expert Pruning
+# moe-pruner: Democratizing DeepSeek-v3 with Expert Fusion

-This repository introduces a novel, experimental methodology for pruning DeepSeek-v3, a powerful Mixture-of-Experts (MoE) model.
-Our goal is to dramatically reduce its computational and memory footprint, making it accessible to users with limited GPU resources (hence, "for the GPU poor").
+This repository introduces a novel, experimental methodology for fusing DeepSeek-v3, a powerful Mixture-of-Experts (MoE) model.
+Our goal is to dramatically reduce its computational and memory footprint, making it accessible to the GPU poors.
 We achieve this by aggressively reducing the number of experts within the MoE layers, combined with knowledge distillation techniques.

 **Important:** This project is highly experimental and under active development.
 Results are not guaranteed, and significant improvements are planned.
 Use at your own risk and be aware that the code and methodology are subject to change.